zed-industries/zed/docs/src/tasks.md

     //         }
     //     }
     "shell": "system",
-    // Whether to show the task line in the ouput of the spawned task, defaults to `true`.
+    // Whether to show the task line in the output of the spawned task, defaults to `true`.
     "show_task": true,
-    // Whether to show the command line in the ouput of the spawned task, defaults to `true`.
+    // Whether to show the command line in the output of the spawned task, defaults to `true`.
     "show_output": true
   }
 ]